What happens when couples have unresolvable marriage conflicts? Here’s our story.

-If perpetual disagreements are not handled well, they can turn into marriage-killing deadlocks that resurface regularly, causing more emotional distancing with each return.
+If perpetual disagreements or unresolvable marriage conflicts are not handled well, they can turn into marriage-killing deadlocks that resurface regularly, causing more emotional distancing with each return.
 Here’s what the cycle looks like:

 Couples have the same argument repeatedly — with no resolution.
 The words exchanged follow a well-worn track driven by personalities and previous patterns of arguing.
 More time and energy are spent attacking each other than exploring the issue.

 There is no capacity for empathy or affection while discussing the issue.
 Rather than making progress toward a solution, husband and wife are pushed further apart emotionally.

 The argument stumbles to an end because there’s no more time, one person concedes, or a door slams and someone opts for retreat.
 In any case, the issue is left unresolved and spouses feel unfairly treated and misunderstood.

 Compromise now seems out of the question because couples feel like they have to give up something important or abandon a core value.
 The argument has gone too far for either husband or wife to give in while retaining any self-respect.

 This cycle eventually creates injuries that eclipse the original subject of the argument.
 After a while, only the pain of the wounding — feeling unloved and unheard by the other person — is remembered.

-But perpetual disagreements don’t have to derail your marriage.
-Most unsolvable problems won’t harm your relationship if you and your spouse have an adequate set of communication skills and follow a few basic principles.
+But perpetual disagreements and don’t have to derail your marriage.
+Most unresolvable marriage conflicts won’t harm your relationship if you and your spouse have an adequate set of communication skills and follow a few basic principles.
 Consider the following:

-Remember that the vast majority of marital disagreements involve differences of opinion rather than do-or-die moral issues.
+Remember that the vast majority of unresolvable marriage conflicts involve differences of opinion rather than do-or-die moral issues.
 It is all right to agree to disagree on these.